 Skechers USA (SKX)

 Skechers (NYSE:SKX) is primed for significant expansion.
-Even after a 60% rise last year, the company remains notably undervalued compared to its athletic retail peers.
-Top Susquehanna analyst Sam Poser recently reiterated a target of $29.
-The new target indicates a further near-20% upside from the current share price.
+The company remains notably undervalued compared to its athletic retail peers.

 Following a blowout fourth-quarter earnings report, Poser is confident that the stock’s solid momentum is here to stay.
 “Another significant earnings beat reinforces our belief that SKX is at the beginning of a multiyear run of superior earnings growth and outsized investor returns,” he said.

-According to Poser, SKX is now seeing strength in “all its businesses.”
-The company’s domestic wholesale business is inflecting while the potential for growth in international markets is robust.
-He predicts that strong Chinese growth will enable management to meet its targeted $6 billion in revenue by 2020.
+According to Poser, SKX was seeing strength in “all its businesses.”
+The company’s domestic wholesale business iwas inflecting while the potential for growth in international markets is robust.
+He predicted that strong Chinese growth will enable management to meet its targeted $6 billion in revenue by 2020.
 This suggests an impressive CAGR rate of roughly 13%.

-“A premium multiple is warranted as we are confident that the SKX business is on the verge of a material positive inflection,” Poser concludes in his Feb.
-9 report.
-On Skechers specifically, Poser has a 75% success rate and 37.6% average return across 43 stock ratings.
+“A premium multiple is warranted as we are confident that the SKX business is on the verge of a material positive inflection,” Poser concluded in his report.

-In the last three months, Skechers has received five buys and five holds, and an average price target of $31.
+In the last three months, Skechers has received two buys and no holds, and an average price target of $37.50.

 2U Inc (TWOU)

 Online education platform 2U (NASDAQ:TWOU) received a slew of price target increases from the Street this year.
-On May 3, the company reported Q4 results ahead of expectations.
+On May 7, the company reported Q1 results ahead of expectations.
 This marks its sixteenth consecutive quarter of outperformance.
-2U’s Q4 organic revenue growth accelerated to about 30% year-over-year, and 2018 guidance implies another year of “Tier 1” industry revenue growth.
+2U’s revenue jumped 32% year-over-year.

-“We believe long-term investors will be rewarded over the years as 2U disrupts and transforms the post-secondary education landscape with little credible threat over the medium term” states Schwartz.
-This top-10 analyst has a $70 price target on TWOU.
+“We believe long-term investors will be rewarded over the years as 2U disrupts and transforms the post-secondary education landscape with little credible threat over the medium term” stated Schwartz.

 In the last three months, this stock to buy boasts five buy ratings from the Street’s best analysts.

-Last but not least of all the best stocks to invest in for 2018, we have Florida-based specialty contractor engineer MasTec (NYSE:MTZ).
+Last but not least of all the best stocks to invest in, we have Florida-based specialty contractor engineer MasTec (NYSE:MTZ).
 The company’s work spans electric power infrastructure, oil and natural gas pipelines, renewable energy facilities and wireless networks.
-Strength across the board has resulted in 100% Street support with four top analysts publishing recent buy ratings.
-These analysts spy near-60% upside potential for MTZ.
+Strength across the board has resulted in over 80% Street support with five analysts publishing recent buy ratings.
+These analysts spy near 30% upside potential for MTZ.